rohan-wire/mls-architecture/draft-ietf-mls-architecture.md

 epochs until an honest update from the compromised client happens.

-Note that under this compromise scenario, the attacker can perform all operations which are available to an legitimate client even without access to the actual value of the signature key.
+Note that under this compromise scenario, the attacker can perform all operations which are available to a legitimate client even without access to the actual value of the signature key.

 Without access to the group secrets, the adversary will not have the